mchoblet/paleoda_sa/README.md

 The results of the reconstructions, which can be used to reproduce the figures of the publications are published in another Zenodo repository: https://zenodo.org/records/10622265

 # Run the code
 To run the reconstructions, follow the steps in the paper_experiments.ipynb notebook.
+Change filepaths in the config dictionary to where the input data is stored and where the output data shall be stored.

 # Dependencies:
 Running the climate field reconstructions primarily relies on the following packages: